PAL Lab

 - 05/19/2025: Summer 2025 Internships

-Satya started his internship at GE Vernova
+Satya completed his internship at GE Vernova

 - 03/13/2025: Book Chapter titled “Application of AI and Machine Learning Algorithms in Power System State Estimation” written by Behrouz Azimian, Reetam Sen Biswas, and Anamitra Pal published by IEEE/Wiley Press in the Book Titled “Smart Cyber‐Physical Power Systems: Solutions from Emerging Technologies, Volume 2“